dib-lab/2020-paper-sourmash-gather/manuscript.md

 | Fungi    | 1,161       | 3,364      | 1,585     |
 | Bacteria | 32,576      | 47,445     | 24,639    |

+Table: Results for MHBT indexing, with $scaled=1000$, $k=21$ and internal nodes (Bloom Filters) using 10000 slots for storage. {#tbl:mhbt-index}

 Index sizes are more affected by the number of genomes inserted than the individual _Scaled MinHash_ sizes.
 Despite Protozoan and Fungal _Scaled MinHash_ sketches being larger individually, the Bacterial indices are an order of magnitude larger for both indices since they contain two orders of magnitude more genomes.

-Comparing between LCA and MHBT index sizes must account for their different scaled parameters, but as shown in Chapter [1](#chp-scaled) a _Scaled MinHash_ with $scaled=1000$ when downsampled to $scaled=10000$ is expected to be ten times smaller.
+Comparing between LCA and MHBT index sizes must account for their different scaled parameters, but as shown in Chapter [1](#chp-scaled) a _Scaled MinHash_ with $scaled=1000$ when downsampled to
-Even so,
-MHBT indices are more than ten times larger than their LCA counterparts, since they store extra caching information
-(the internal nodes)
-to avoid loading all the data to memory during search.
-LCA indices also contain extra data
-(the list of datasets containing a hash), but this is lower than the storage requirements for the MHBT internal nodes.
+$scaled=10000$ is expected to be ten times smaller.
+Even so, MHBT indices are more than ten times larger than their LCA counterparts, since they store extra caching information (the internal nodes) to avoid loading all the data to memory during search.
+LCA indices also contain extra data (the list of datasets containing a hash), but this is lower than the storage requirements for the MHBT internal nodes.

-or the purpose of evaluating the performance characteristics of MHBT and LCA indices when performing searches, each of the previously described indices generated from GenBank domains was used to execute similarity searches (finding datasets in a collection that are similar to a query) using appropriate queries for each domain.
+For the purpose of evaluating the performance characteristics of MHBT and LCA indices when performing searches, each of the previously described indices generated from GenBank domains was used to execute similarity searches (finding datasets in a collection that are similar to a query) using appropriate queries for each domain.
 All queries were selected from the relevant domain and queried against both MHBT ($scaled=1000$) and LCA ($scaled=10000$), for $k=21$.

-Table: (\#tab:search-runtime) Running time in seconds for similarity search using LCA ($scaled=10000$) and MHBT ($scaled=1000$) indices.

 |           | Viral      | Archaea    | Protozoa   | Fungi        | Bacteria      |
 |:----------|-----------:|-----------:|-----------:|-------------:|--------------:|
 | LCA       | 1.06       | 1.42       | 5.40       | 26.92        | 231.26        |
 | SBT       | 1.32       | 3.77       | 43.51      | 244.77       | 3,185.88      |

+Table: Running time in seconds for similarity search using LCA ($scaled=10000$) and MHBT ($scaled=1000$) indices. {#tbl:search-runtime}

-Table: (\#tab:search-memory) Memory consumption in megabytes for similarity search using LCA ($scaled=10000$) and MHBT ($scaled=1000$) indices.
+Table: Memory consumption in megabytes for similarity search using LCA ($scaled=10000$) and MHBT ($scaled=1000$) indices. {#tbl:search-memory}

 |           | Viral   | Archaea | Protozoa | Fungi     | Bacteria      |
 |:----------|--------:|--------:|---------:|----------:|--------------:|
 | LCA       |     223 |     240 |     798  |     3,274 | 20,926        |
 | SBT       |     163 |     125 |     332  |     1,656 | 2,290         |

-Table \@ref(tab:search-runtime) shows running time for both indices.
+Table @tbl:search-runtime shows running time for both indices.
 For small indices (Viral and Archaea) the LCA running time is dominated by loading the index in memory, but for larger indices the cost is amortized due to the faster running times.
 This situation is clearer for the Bacteria indices, where the LCA search completes in 3 minutes and 51 seconds, while the SBT search takes 54 minutes.

 When comparing memory consumption, the situation is reversed.
+Table
-Table \@ref(tab:search-memory) shows how the LCA index consistently uses twice the memory for all domains, but for larger indices like Bacteria it uses as much as 10 times the memory as the MHBT index for the same data.
+@tbl:search-memory shows how the LCA index consistently uses twice the memory for all domains, but for larger indices like Bacteria it uses as much as 10 times the memory as the MHBT index for the same data.

 For both runtime and memory consumption, it is worth pointing that the LCA index is a tenth of the data indexed by the MHBT.
 This highlights the trade-off between speed and memory consumption for both approaches, especially for larger indices.

 ## Metagenome sketches can be accurately decomposed into constituent genomes by a greedy algorithm, 'gather'